 A few symbol characters are intended primarily for use with enclosing combining marks.
-For example, U+2621 caution sign is a winding road symbol that can be used in combination with U+20E4 combining enclosing upward pointing triangle or U+20DF combining enclosing diamond.
-However, the enclosing combining marks can also be used in combination with arbitrary symbols, as illustrated by applying U+20E0 combining enclosing circle backslash to U+2615 hot beverage to create a "no drinks allowed" symbol.
-Furthermore, no formal restriction prevents enclosing combining marks from being used with non-symbols, as illustrated by applying U+20DD combining enclosing circle to U+062D arabic letter hah to represent a circled hah.
+For example, U+2621 CAUTION SIGN is a winding road symbol that can be used in combination with U+20E4 COMBINING ENCLOSING UPWARD POINTING TRIANGLE OF U+20DF COMBINING ENCLOSING DIAMOND.
+However, the enclosing combining marks can also be used in combination with arbitrary symbols, as illustrated by applying U+20E0 COMBINING ENCLOSING CIRCLE BACKSLASH to U+2615 HOT BEVERAGE to create a "no drinks allowed" symbol.
+Furthermore, no formal restriction prevents enclosing combining marks from being used with non-symbols, as illustrated by applying U+20DD COMBINING ENCLOSING CIRCLE to U+062D ARABIC LETTER HAH to represent a circled hah.